 Mohammed Massoud Morsi or just ‘Morsi’ explores this through his pictures and through his writing and through telling the stories of the lives that has crossed his path in life, personally or through his work as a photojournalist and researcher.

 “In talks and in workshops I explore those topics through own experiences, interviews and researched stories.
 Take for example prejudice that has been my foe and life companion since childhood.
 And although it still triggers hurt in my life, it has given me strength to feel compassion for the place where those who have and who direct it towards me, live.
 This is valuable to share, because I believe we deep down know it’s wrong.
 However because of society, because vulnerability is considered weakness and we dare not show empathy towards someone, instead we collude in apathy and our own discomfort or feeling of disappointment is released by blaming others, in particularly those who are perceived different; in any shape, form or way.”

 “I have failed deeply in my life, and that failure has been my foundation and in failure there is a knowledge that is a true gift, and the wins I’ve had, have been won with pain, and together those experiences have been worth more than any qualification I ever earned.”

-I will use 9/11 as an example.
-Many many people don’t believe the truth has been told, yet they remain silent expressing their opinion.
-You could argue that their opinion is to a large degree defined by what they wish the world around them to think about them.
 The world changed quite rapidly after 9/11 and as an Egyptian (and Arab) I became everyone else’s business, accountable for the act committed on the infamous date because the media said so.
-28 days later Osama became a household name and the USA invaded Afghanistan.
-The most remarkable thing though, since 9/11, was that the media, who at that point was corporately consolidated, seemed to chant more than ever before, a tune most people today consider to be part of their life without so much as even questioning it.
+Twenty eight days later Osama became a household name and the USA invaded Afghanistan.
+The most remarkable thing though, since 9/11, was that the media, who at that point was already corporately consolidated, seemed to chant more than ever before, a tune most people today consider to be part of their life without so much as even questioning it.